Steve Moore (comics): UK comics work

 He also wrote several stories in Warrior, including, as Pedro Henry, a revival of his Axel Pressbutton character from Sounds.

 He was featured in the anthology A1 (including a strip with fellow-Fortean Hunt Emerson on Fortean Times in #2).

 Alan Moore-related work

 He wrote "Young Tom Strong" and created the character Jonni Future for Tom Strong's Terrific Tales, a 12 issue anthology series from Alan Moore's America's Best Comics line.

 He wrote the novelisation of the film V for Vendetta, based on the comics of the same name, by Alan Moore and David Lloyd.

 In 2006 Alan Moore released a biographical essay on Moore called Unearthing, which in 2010 became an audiobook.

-At the time of his death, he was co-writing The Moon and Serpent Bumper Book of Magic with Alan Moore, planned to be published by Top Shelf.
+At the time of his death, he was co-writing The Moon and Serpent Bumper Book of Magic with Alan Moore, which was published on October 15, 2024, by Top Shelf.

 Asian themes

 Steve Moore had an abiding, and scholarly, interest in the history and mythology of China.
 Somehow, in the early 1980s this came to the attention of Bob Guccione who commissioned a three-part series on Brothels of the Orient for his soft-porn magazine Penthouse.
 Steve objected that he had never even been to the Far East, let alone resorted to its brothels.
 Guccione's advice was to 'just make it up.'
 While Moore found the subject matter distasteful, he was promised a very substantial fee.
 Consequently, Moore accepted the commission on condition that it be published under the pseudonym "Pedro Henry".
 This name was an amalgam of Pedro McGregor (author of Brazilian Magic, a book which he was reading at the time) and O. Henry, the short-story writer.
 The articles appeared under Moore's own name, causing him no little embarrassment.
 He claimed that his subsequent use of the 'Pedro Henry' pseudonym was an attempt to distance himself from Steve Moore the lascivious denizen of oriental houses of ill-repute.

 Moore was also a dedicated student and practitioner of the I Ching and consulted it every morning, without fail, from 1969 onwards, recording the results in his 'I Ching diary'.
 In 1988, he published "The Trigrams of Han: Inner Structures of the I Ching".
 This scholarly work led Moore to be inducted into the Royal Asiatic Society as a Fellow.

 From 1995 until its final issue in 2002, Moore edited The Oracle, The Journal of Yijing Studies.

 He was a co-author of I Ching: An Annotated Bibliography, published in 2002.